-In 2017, Premier Coal moved to a more structured approach to community support that involved major partnerships and a biannual Community Support Program.
+In 2017, Premier Coal moved to a more structured approach to community support that involved major partnerships and a Community Support Program run twice a year.

 MAJOR COMMUNITY PARTNERSHIPS

-- The Smith Family ($25,000 per annum) – A not-for-profit organisation that provides educational support to disadvantaged youth to help them succeed at school.
+- The Smith Family ($25,000 per annum): A not-for-profit organisation that provides educational support to disadvantaged youth to help them succeed at school and in life.
 Premier Coal supports the Learning for Life Program in Collie.

 COMMUNITY SUPPORT PROGRAM

-The Premier Coal Community Support Program offers one-off cash grants of up to $5,000 as well as in-kind support through the provision of materials and labour to not-for-profit groups and activities that enhance the economic, social and environmental wellbeing of the local community.
+The Premier Coal Community Support Program offers one-off cash grants of up to $5,000 as well as in-kind support through the provision of materials and labour to not-for-profit groups and projects that enhance the economic, social and environmental wellbeing of the local community.
 Applications are considered twice a year by a committee of community and workforce representatives.
 Click here for more information.